Saturday, June 6, 1992

 All Encounters Should be Positive

-Remember we are the new folks in the woods.
+Remember we not the only folks in the woods.
 We must go out of our way to make a good impression on everyone we meet.
 Showing off, doing stunts, or riding fast can tarnish that good impression quickly.
 Your finely-honed riding skills can look dangerous, crazy and irresponsible to everyone else.

 When Encountering Hikers